Use the advanced builder

 All arguments to the count function must be conditions, and they must all reference the same event.

-If a count is wrapped in a timeout, then the count will be timed out.
+If a count is wrapped in a timeout, the count will be ended when the timeout period elapses.

 The following example shows a segment for visitors who have made a purchase more than once count op="gte value="2", of more than £10 op="gte" value="10, in the past 28 days timeout type="relative" duration="28 days":